 I. Quick Facts About Orange in Europe

-Orange operates mobile networks in France, Spain, Poland, Romania, Slovakia, Belgium, Moldova, and Armenia.
+Orange operates in 8 European countries: Belgium, France, Luxembourg, Moldova, Poland, Romania, Slovakia, and Spain.
 It has over 200 million customers across Europe, placing it among the largest mobile carriers on the continent.

 Some key facts about Orange in Europe:

-• Market Size: Orange is one of the largest telecom operators in Europe, with a strong presence in 26 countries and serving over 280 million mobile customers.
+• Market Size: Orange is one of the largest telecom operators in Europe, with a strong presence in Europe and serving over 280 million mobile customers.

-• Network: Orange boasts a vast 4G/LTE network covering almost the entirety of its European footprint, with significant investments in 5G rollout.
+• Network: Orange boasts a vast 4G/LTE/5g network covering almost the entirety of its European footprint.
 Orange consistently ranks among the top operators in terms of network performance and reliability in Europe.

 • Services: Orange offers a variety of mobile plans with different data allowances, calling minutes, and text messages to cater to various customer needs.
 The company provides fixed line and broadband, a diverse range of TV channels, often bundled with mobile plans for competitive pricing.